Cellfind/react-native-push-notification/README.md

     // (required) Called when a remote or local notification is opened or received
     onNotification: function(notification) {
         console.log( 'NOTIFICATION:', notification );

-        // process the notification

-        // required on iOS only (see fetchCompletionHandler docs: https://facebook.github.io/react-native/docs/pushnotificationios.html) notification.finish(PushNotificationIOS.FetchResult.NoData);
     },

     // ANDROID ONLY: GCM Sender ID (optional - not required for local notifications, but is need to receive remote push notifications)
     senderID: "YOUR GCM SENDER ID",

     // IOS ONLY (optional): default: all - Permissions to register.